oschonrock/binfuse/README.md

            gen   populate     verify        add      query       f+ve f8       4.6ns     48.7ns      5.7ns     15.1ns     47.5ns  0.390732%
 f16      4.6ns     48.9ns      6.3ns     22.2ns     46.7ns  0.001484%
 ```

 #### A note on memory consumption

 The first few runs of the above benchmark, with low shard count, will
-consume large amounts of memory (1-2GB range) during
+consume large, transient amounts of memory (1-2GB range) during
 `filter::populate`.
 The latter runs show the benefit of the
 `sharded_filter`, and the max memory consumption will settle at the
 size of the filter file (108MB/215MB for 8/16bit).

-**Note** that even this latter memory consumption is almost all due in
+**Note** that even this latter memory consumption is almost all in the
-the `mmap`.
-The OS is (probably) deciding to just let your process
+`mmap`.
+The OS is likely deciding to just let your process cache the
-cache the mmap fully in memory.
-This obviously benefits performance,
+mmap fully in memory.
+This obviously benefits performance, but it is
-but it is flexible disk cache.
-If the machine comes under memory
+flexible disk cache.
+If the machine comes under memory pressure, these
-pressure, these pages will be evicted.
+pages will be evicted.